Our “Class-Leading” Skills

 Government Investigations and Criminal Defense

-Having worked extensively with federal and state prosecutors over many years has enabled us to assess the strength of the government’s case and thereby advise our clients at every stage of the process from the receipt of a subpoena through trial.
+Having worked extensively with federal and state prosecutors over many years, we are able to assess the strength of the government’s case and thereby advise our clients at every stage of the process from the receipt of a subpoena through trial.
 We have been successful in dissuading prosecutors from bringing charges against our clients as well as keeping them out of prison if charges are indeed filed.